REGISTRATION OPENS FRIDAY, JAN. 30 AT 10 A.M

 Cheer Camp, a Walker summer-time favorite, provides instruction in areas such as dance, cheers, chants, jumps, and stunting for students from Kindergarten to 5th Grade.
 Campers will participate in a special half-time performance at one of the varsity home football games.
 Campers are asked to wear athletic shorts, T-shirt and athletic shoes

-Camp Leader: Varsity Cheer Coach Beth Moore
+Camp Leader: Beth Moore

 Camp fee includes camp t-shirt